 We did have a few Halloween fails as parents…the year Carsten was a man-eating shark, we bought some fake blood makeup at the dollar store.
 (Don’t laugh).
 It smelled funny and plastic-y, but pretty much all store-bought Halloween paraphernalia smells weird, doesn’t it?
 While we were painting Carsten’s face with it, he said, “That smells funny.”
 Then, a minute later, he said, “I see sparkles!”
 Luckily Mike realized Carsten was going to faint and he managed to catch him.

 Mostly my kids were not interested in super bloody costumes.
 In second grade, Max wanted to be a ghoul with a scary but not bloody face mask and black suit cape.
-When the letter came home from school saying no weapons and no scary costumes, they’d be confiscated, I obeyed.
+When the letter came home from school saying buy prednisone 5 mg online no weapons and where can you buy antabuse no scary costumes, they’d be confiscated, I obeyed.
 Oh, how Max argued!
 But I didn’t want to be that mom.
 When I got to the school parade, I watched as legions of ghouls, many of them with weapons and gore and some of them with recirculating blood squirting masks proudly trooped around the playground.
 And there was my Max, in a black cape and outfit, no mask, scowling like all get out.
 I learned another lesson: don’t ask, don’t tell.
 Kids know the score.

 Another thing I love about Halloween is vintage pictures.
 Things were quite a bit scarier in olden days, even though we have super gory costumes nowadays.
 I find creepy costumes way more fascinating and/or terrifying than obviously violent ones.
 I’ve included a few oldies from my collection below.